Ug0510/UltimateGenius/README.md

   (If new then register).
 * Student comes to student portal and enters the quiz code given by teacher and successfully joins the quiz.
 * If code is valid then the Student will be redirected to Waiting room.
+* On Teacher side , the list of all student will be shown in realtime and also a start button will be there on screen.